pankajchejara23/LAK2024/ReadMe.md

-> Pankaj Chejara, Reet Kasepalu, Luis P. Prieto, María Jesús Rodríguez-Triana,
-> and Adolfo Ruiz-Calleja.
+> Pankaj Chejara, Reet Kasepalu, Luis P. Prieto, María Jesús Rodríguez-Triana,  and Adolfo Ruiz-Calleja.
 2024.
-Bringing Collaborative Analytics using Mul-
-> timodal Data to the Masses: Evaluation and Design Guidelines for Devel-
-> oping a MMLA System for Research and Teaching Practices in CSCL.
-In
-> LAK24: 14th International Learning Analytics and Knowledge Conference
-> (LAK 2024), March 18–22, 2024, Kyoto, Japan.
-ACM, New York, NY, USA,
+Bringing Collaborative Analytics using Multimodal Data to the Masses: Evaluation and Design Guidelines for Developing a MMLA System for Research and Teaching Practices in CSCL.
+In LAK24: 14th International Learning Analytics and Knowledge Conference (LAK 2024), March 18–22, 2024, Kyoto, Japan.
+ACM, New York, NY, USA, 10 pages. [https://doi.org/10.1145/3636555.3636877](https://doi.org/10.1145/3636555.3636877)
-> 7 p